Photo credit: Amelia Haney for Thalia Magazine

 She also founded and ran Irving Street Projects, a San Francisco-based residency program that provided project development and exhibition opportunities to fellow Bay Area artists from 2015-2020.

-Kelly is a graduate of the San Francisco Art Institute (MFA Painting 2008) and UC San Diego (BA Literature 1998).
 She lives and works in San Francisco with her family and tiny dog.
 Her work is represented by Marrow Gallery in San Francisco, CA.